JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 <img class="shadow-md rounded-sm" src="https://user-images.githubusercontent.com/10660468/88499014-ae9e3480-cf92-11ea-8b6e-405a9928af33.png" alt="Nunjucks' homepage" />

 It's simple and concise.
 Navigation is clear and well organized.
-Their [Getting Started guide](https://mozilla.github.io/nunjucks/getting-started.html) is similarly distraction-free - clear headings for Browser vs. Node, and then under **Usage** they literally have this:
+Their [Getting Started guide](https://mozilla.github.io/nunjucks/getting-started.html) is similarly distraction-free - clear headings for Browser vs. Node, and then under **Usage** they literally have this by some example code:

 > This is the simplest way to use nunjucks.